nadam60/tokenium/tokenium_whitepaper.md

 ### Tokenium Wallet User Interface

 The tokenium wallet user interface will be divided into 2 parts.
 The left part will show data according to the client's local database and confirmed data on the blockchain.
 The right half will be the orderbook and server promises.
 This way if there is a contradiction in the data, the user knows that the data on the left is true.

+### Tokenium's approach on future Ethereum changes

+A question arises whether or not will Tokenium be useful when Ethereum will implement sharding.
+Sharding will increase transaction throughput but will not decrease newtwork latency, so Tokenium will still be needed.
+In fact sharding is needed for Tokenium or any decentralized exchange technology to really take off.
+The reason is that while all these technologies try to minimize gas usage, in all these technologies at least some gas is needed for order fulfillment.
+Extremely high exchange traffic is only achieveable with any of the mentioned technologies only if the base Ethereum network transaction throughput increases.

+The tokenium team will also closely watch the development of blockchain solutions which are competitors to Ethereum.
+Should one of them start to really take off, the team might develop support for that other blockchain too.
+In this case we simply 'fork' the token in a way that Tokenium holders will get the same amount of the other kind of Tokenium on the other chain.
+Let's call the normal Tokenium eth-Tokenium.
+For example if project EOS takes off, we might create eos-Tokenium on the EOS network, and at the moment of the fork everyone will hold the same amount of eos-Tokenium as eth-Tokenium.

 ### Plans